obrigg/Cisco-ISE-Email-Notifications/README.md

 (#TODO - change the operation mode to `push` instead of `pull`)

 ## How to run the script on Docker:

+There are several options for running this script:
+1. Running the code on a computer/server with Python.
+Probably the easiest, but a waste of resources.
+2. Running the code on a Docker container.
+Requires to <a href="https://docs.docker.com/get-docker/"> install Docker</a>.
+3. Running the code on a Cisco device using Guestshell (Cisco Guestshell is a virtualized Linux-based environment, designed to run custom Linux applications, including Python for automated control and management of Cisco devices).
+See details below.

 ### High-level overview of the flow